What Chance A Published Author Under the Quality Migrant Admission Scheme?

 A friend of mine is looking into the idea of residing in Hong Kong.
 He’s a soon to be traditionally published book author in the United States, and he’s based in another country.

-Well, assuming his work becomes a financial hit and reasonably well known in first world countries (not on the scale of Rowling, but I think you get what I mean), do you think he’ll find higher success with the QMAS scheme?
+Well, assuming his work becomes a financial hit and reasonably well known in first world countries (not on the scale of Rowling, but I think you get what I mean), do you think he’ll find higher success with the Quality Migrant Admission Scheme?

-What other visa options can he consider if you think the QMAS scheme is still going to be like a lottery draw?
+What other visa options can he consider if you think the Quality Migrant Admission Scheme is still going to be like a lottery draw?

 And assuming he does get to stay in Hong Kong, since his royalties will be coming from a US based company that already deducts their share and US withholding tax, does he need to open up a company there to receive his funds, or can he just open up a Hong Kong bank account and start depositing his cheques there without having to worry about Hong Kong’s Inland Revenue Department swooping down on him?